Tsukioka Yoshitoshi: Biography: The early years

 During his training, Yoshitoshi concentrated on refining his draftsmanship skills and copying his mentor's sketches.
 Kuniyoshi emphasized drawing from real life, which was unusual in Japanese training because the artist's goal was to communicate the essence of the subject matter rather than to furnish a literal representation of it.
 Yoshitoshi also learned the elements of western drawing techniques and perspective through studying Kuniyoshi's collection of foreign prints and engravings.

 Yoshitoshi's first print appeared in 1853, but nothing else appeared for many years, perhaps as a result of the illness of his master Kuniyoshi during his last years.
+This first print, an ōban triptych titled Bunji gannen Heike no ichimon horobi kaichū ochiiru zu and depicting the defeat of the Taira clan by the Minamoto at the Battle of Dan-no-ura, was signed "Ikkaisai Yoshitoshi".
+Because debut prints were typically much smaller in format, some scholars, including Segi Shin'ichi, have argued that this triptych was in fact created to mark Yoshitoshi's coming of age rather than being his true artistic debut, which they place instead in 1859.
 Although his life was hard after Kuniyoshi's death in 1861, he did manage to produce some work, 44 prints of his being known from 1862.
 In the next two years he had sixty-three of his designs, mostly kabuki prints, published.
 He also contributed designs to the 1863 Tokaido series by Utagawa School artists organized under the auspices of Kunisada.